top of page

 Silver-tailed petal-cutters are generalist pollinators.
 They have been recorded foraging on an extensive array of plants, among them clarkia, milkweed, asters, centaurea, thistles, fleabane, blanket flowers, sunflowers, birds-foot trefoil, rabbit pea, geranium, chokeberries and roses.

 The male silver-tailed petal-cutter is slightly smaller than the female (as small as 1/3").
 The male is a black bee with fairly bushy white hairs on its face and front legs.
 Its front feet (tarsi) are dark.
-The male bee has three teeth on each jaw rather than five like the female bee.
-The middle of the male bee's sixth abdominal segment protrudes noticeably.
+There is a protrusion on the rear edge of the male's sixth abdominal segment (T6) .
+The male has 3-toothed mandibles.

 All photos (c) 2014 - 2017 Sharp-Eatman Nature Photography